stelligent/honolulu_jenkins_cookbooks/README.md

 ---

 The custom cookbooks are as follows:
+* apache-configuration: recipes to configure Apache proxies in front of Jenkins
-* jenkins-configuration: cookbooks to configure Jenkins jobs, views, etc.
+* jenkins-configuration: recipes to configure Jenkins jobs, views, etc.
+* rvm-config: recipes to perform post-install RVM configuration

 how to use this repository
 ======================

 This repository is designed to be used as the custom Chef cookbooks repository for a Jenkins stack built using Amazon's OpsWorks service.
-I suppose you could use it to build a custom Jenkins server without using OpsWorks, but I haven't tried that so if you give it a shot you're on your own. :)

 We've designed the infrastructure for Honolulu Answers, as well as the Jenkins server, to be run in a VPC.